opentoonz/opentoonz_docs/source/setting_up_a_scene.rst

     Select File > Save Default Settings: all the settings from the current scene will become the project default.

 .. _choosing_the_working_unit:

 Choosing the Working Unit
 -------------------------
 Positions, distances and sizes can be expressed in several units of measure: inches, millimeters, centimeters, fields and pixels.

-The field unit is equal to 1/2 inch on the horizontal, and it depends on the A/R set in the field guide information of the Scene settings dialog on the vertical (see  :ref:`Using the Work Area <using_the_work_area>`  ).
-For example if the A/R value is 1.38, two horizontal fields are equal to an inch, while the vertical field is an inch divided by 1.38.
+The field unit is equal to 1/2 inch on the horizontal dimension, and it depends on the A/R set in the field guide information of the Scene settings dialog on the vertical dimension (see  :ref:`Using the Work Area <using_the_work_area>`  ).
+For example if the A/R value is 1.77778, two horizontal fields are equal to an inch, while the vertical field is an inch divided by 1.77778.

-In the Files > Preferences > Interface dialog you can set the following default unit:
+In the Files > Preferences > Interface dialog you can set the following default units:

-- The default Unit used to display all measures in text fields, and applied when moving or changing the size of stage objects.
+- The Unit is used to display all measures in text fields, and applied when moving or changing the size of stage objects.

-- The default Camera Unit used to display and define the camera size in the Xsheet > Camera Settings dialog (see  :ref:`Defining Camera Settings <defining_camera_settings>`  ).
+- The Camera Unit is used to display and define the camera size in the Xsheet > Camera Settings... dialog (see  :ref:`Defining Camera Settings <defining_camera_settings>`  ).

-You can also express measures in an unit different from the default one by entering after the value any of the following units and abbreviations: in, inch,“, ‘ ‘ (double apostrophe), cm, mm, fld, field and px.
-As soon as the value is entered it is converted in the default unit.
+You can also express values in an unit different from the default one by entering any of the following units and abbreviations: in, inch,“, ‘ ‘ (double apostrophe), cm, mm, fld, field and px, after the input value itself.
+As soon as the value is entered it's converted in the default unit.

 If a value without a specific unit is used, it is supposed to be expressed in the default unit.